Now that you know how to make Easy Salted Caramel Sauce, let’s make this decadent Salted Caramel Chocolate Cake!

 Alright guys, time for me to wipe the crumbs of my party dress and start celebrating!
 There’s a mimosa and long nap on the beach in my very near future…

-If you try this recipe, let me know what you think!
-Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
+If you try this recipe for Salted Caramel Chocolate Cake, let me know what you think!
+Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day.

 Salted Caramel Chocolate Cake